 Whilst it is important that Scouting has a presence on social networking sites, it is important to make sure that the safety of both you and all young people involved in Scouting is paramount.

 Always conduct yourself on the internet as you would face-to-face and be aware of what you say and how you say it.
 If you wouldn’t say or do something in the “real” world, then don’t do it online.
 Never provide personal details about young people or volunteers and always ensure you have parental permission to use any photos of young people.

 Never enter into a private discussion channel with a young person using a social networking site – for example, private Facebook messages or Direct Messages on Twitter.
 This is essentially the same as being alone in a room with someone – a situation in which we should never be.
 If you need to have a discussion with some privacy, use email.

 Remember that everything that you publish to social networking sites can potentially be public information – so never post your own personal details like full name, phone number, etc.

-For more information and guidance see the The Scout Association website.
+For more information and guidance see Scout HQ guidance on social media: